Protect yourself with a financial power of attorney

 - Work in hazardous environments or constant exposure to toxic materials

-But it’s not just people facing these situations that should have a financial power of attorney.
+But it’s not just people facing these situations that should have a power of attorney.
 It’s best for everyone to draft one.
 If you ever become incapacitated, a power of attorney can ensure that someone is able to take care of your financial transactions for you.
 We never know what life will bring us, so it’s best to be prepared — especially when this preparation takes less than an hour.

 You can find a free power of attorney form; however, you will not know if it is effective in Alabama or appropriate for your circumstances.
 If you own a business, suffer from terminal or chronic conditions, travel abroad frequently, or face constant exposure to hazardous conditions, purchase a form from a trusted source.